Landamores: The Elanco Storya history of building on the Broads

 Building for Pleasure

-Whilst the summer months were filled with the operation and maintenance of the hire fleet, the summer, when all the boats were being used, allowed time for Landamores to build boats for private ownership.
+Whilst the winter months were filled by building and maintaining the hire fleet, the summer, when all the boats were being used, allowed time for Landamores to build boats for private ownership.
 This work became more and more important to the company before eventually taking over as the mainstay of the business under Ted’s son Leslie’s leadership.

 The list below is not exhaustive but details a large number of the boats that were built by Landamores during this period.
 The vast majority of them were designed by Leslie Landamore, who was a skilled naval architect.

 3 slipper stern launches were built in the 50s for the Three Horseshoes pub in Hoveton

 A Norfolk Punt, Snark (number 49),was built by Landamores in 1956 and is still raced today at the Norfolk Punt Club.
 She was one of the first to be built from plywood.

 9’6 and 11’6 lugsail dinghies, the ‘Landamores Lapstrake’ design were built between 1956 and 1966 and around 60 were made.
 Later, moulds were taken off of both dinghies and GRP versions were made.

 In 1956 Mischievous Miss (11’6) was built, closely followed by the more popular Miss Mischief (12’9).
 These were small speedboats that were capable of 35mph!

 The popular Bittern Dinghy was designed by Leslie in 1960 and around 60 were built by Landamores